artoews/toniq/analysis/README.md

 bash demo.sh
 ```

 The script `make_figures.sh` runs all requisite analyses to generate the complete set of figures from the paper.
 It also serves to provide example commands for generating individual figures, e.g. `python figure5.py save_dir`.
 Note that Figures 5 & 9 are very slow to generate from scratch, and take up the bulk of the long runtime for this script (about 1 hour on a modern laptop).
 It is recommended to comment out those lines if they are not of interest.
-To run `make_figures.sh` you must provide a directory to save outputs and a 0/1 indicating whether to run all analyses from scratch or re-use outputs in the provided directory.
+To run `make_figures.sh` you must provide a directory to save outputs and a 0/1 indicating whether to run all analyses from scratch (1) or re-use outputs in the provided directory (0).

 ```
 cd path/to/toniq/analysis/scripts